openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 options, almost obvious in hindsight.

 We will make further design observations as we go.

+> Paragraphs of supplementary comments will look like this one.

 ## Terms: Parametric vs. Invariant, Specialized vs. Customized, Layout, etc.